telerik/ajax-docs/controls/listbox/mobile-support/render-modes.md

 * **Auto** - this mode makes each control choose the appropriate rendering mode according to the used browser - **Classic** or **Lightweight**.

->note The "RenderingMode" property of the RadListBox is now obsoleted.
+>tip The "RenderingMode" property of the RadListBox is now obsoleted.
 >